 5 Things You Can Do To Stop Your Toddler Throwing Things

-Want to know how to teach toddler not to throw things?
+Want to know how to teach toddlers not to throw things?
 Then follow these 5 simple tips…

 Explain Clearly Why It Is Not Appropriate